 In May 2020, I visited a gentleman called Rick that I had never met before.
 I had heard a lot about his work in town as he is well known for being connected to the brilliant Genevieve’s Fair Trade Village which is run by his Wife Naret.
 Genevieve’s focuses on giving independence, opportunity and sustainability to those living with disabilities in Siem Reap.
 Naret , herself having a disability grew up knowing she wanted to help those in the same position.
 In 2018, my father actually bought me a beautiful wooden Buddha carved by a gentleman who had lost his legs from a landmine, he bought it from the Genevieve’s shop.
 Little did I know, 2 years later I would be tour guiding with the craftsmen and women from this shop!

 A few other highlights!
 One of the riders Wife works for Grasshopper Adventures, the company I worked at.
-She was talking to Jake a few weeks ago and told him her proud of her Husband she is.
+She was talking to Jake a few weeks ago and told him how proud of her Husband she was.
 She was saying he has changed so much since he has been cycling with the group and how proud he is that he is cycling over 50km during training.
 She said his mood has improved and he has lost weight and drinking less.
 I saw her recently too and you could tell in her eyes how proud she is.
-Another heart felt moment from this journey that will stick with me!
+Another heart-felt moment from this journey that will stick with me!

-When I talk about the cycle to others , I have realized I still tend to focus on the riders disabilities, I am trying to really learn that I don’t need to outline they have a disability but I just want people to know how incredibly remarkable this people are.
+When I talk about the cycle to others, I have realized I still tend to focus on the riders disabilities, I am trying to really learn that I don’t need to outline they have a disability but I just want people to know how incredibly remarkable these people are.
 I would love to learn more so if anyone reading this wants to bring up a discussion about it, please do message me.

 What we are raising money for?